Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

     - Select Advanced settings.
     - Select Connected Sources, and then select Linux Servers.
     - Copy and paste into your favorite editor, the Workspace ID and Primary Key.
+- Please run this [script] which helps you set the tags to the AKS-engine cluster.
+This will help [visualize] the data in the Azure portal.

 ##### After the deployment is complete, you should be able to see all the cluster data here: [Link to Container Health]
 ##### Pick your workspace from the dropdown to get all the useful data about your cluster.